St. Jude limits visits, cancels events as virus precautions

 The children's cancer research hospital released a list of virus-related policies after Shelby County health officials said Sunday that one person who traveled out of state but not out of the country had contracted coronavirus.

 The patient is undergoing treatment in isolation at a hospital.
 Officials said the patient was in good condition.
-Three other cases have been confirmed in Middle Tennessee, including one announced Monday by the state health department.
+Three other cases have been confirmed in Middle Tennessee, including one announced Monday by the state, which is no longer distributing county information for coronavirus cases out of privacy concerns, Commerce and Insurance Commissioner Hodgen Mainda said.

-Also Monday, the state Department of Commerce and Insurance requested that Tennessee insurance carriers waive coronavirus testing costs and refrain from using preauthorization requirements as a reason for not providing testing and treatment.
+Also Monday, the state insurance department requested that Tennessee insurance carriers waive coronavirus testing costs and refrain from using preauthorization requirements as a reason for not providing testing and treatment.

 Based in Memphis, St. Jude is considered a leading researcher of cancer and other life-threatening diseases that affect children.
 Families with children who are patients at the hospital never receive a bill from St. Jude for treatment, travel, housing and food.

-Note: An earlier version of this report incorrectly said the AT&T Building in Nashville had been closed.